What WorkSafe can pay for

 Inpatient Rehabilitation Services

-The Agent can pay for the cost of inpatient rehabilitation services in public hospitals when related to the work-related injury or illness.
+The agent can pay for the cost of inpatient rehabilitation services in public hospitals when related to the work-related injury or illness.

 Rehabilitation care includes multi-disciplinary programs designed to significantly improve or restore the function of an injured worker who has undergone an acute or exacerbated injury or illness.

 Inpatient rehabilitation treatment must be provided within a designated rehabilitation unit.
 Inpatient rehabilitation services are paid on a per diem basis in accordance with the relevant inpatient rehabilitation classification.
-Inpatient rehabilitation classifications are defined by DHHS and include:
+Inpatient rehabilitation classifications are defined by DH and include:

 - Level 1 rehabilitation services